ashtinwang/Design-a-Game/README.md

 Right Upgrade Tree - Unlock katana dash
 Dash inflicts a Damage over Time effect
 Dash goes further and does more damage

+Also Achievments when player accomplishes a certain thing